WeblateOrg/weblate/docs/admin/install.rst

 .. versionadded:: 3.2

 Weblate uses Celery to process background tasks.
-A typical setup using Redis as a backend looks like this:
+A typical setup using Redis as a back-end looks like this:

 .. code-block:: python